AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 1. Visit the PeopleConnect Suppression Center (opt-out website) at: https://suppression.peopleconnect.us/login

-2. Enter your email address and agree to the Terms of Use, then click “Continue.”
+2. Enter an accessible email account tied to your online accounts, agree to the Terms of Use, then click “Continue.”

-3. You will receive a verification link via email.
-Click the verification link in the email to proceed with the opt-out request.
+3. You will receive a verification email.
+Do an email check, then click the link to verify your email and proceed with the opt-out request.

 4. On the opt-out form, enter your birth date and click “Continue.”

 6. You will be redirected to a records page where you can select the record that describes you.
+If multiple records appear, choose the one that matches you most closely.
 It may take a few minutes for your record to be displayed.

 7. Click the exact listing that represents you and follow the instructions.